 So making the table look pretty means dinner is a pleasant, inviting experience for all.
 That involves clearing away all non-dinner-related “stuff”: sunglasses, the day’s mail, the kids’ homework, or a spouse’s car keys and laptop.

-3. Follow a tried and true structured meal plan: Starter – Main Course – Dessert
+3. Follow a tried and true meal structure: Starter – Main Course – Dessert

 The French live by the Starter – Main Course – Dessert meal structure.